apache/mina-sshd/docs/client-setup.md

     documentation for these features.
 The simplest way to activate this feature is to set the `HEARTBEAT_INTERVAL` property value to the **milliseconds** value of the requested heartbeat interval.

+    This configuration only ensures that the **server** does not terminate the session due to no traffic.
+If the incoming traffic from the server may also suffer from long "quiet" periods, one runs the risk of a **client** time-out.
+In order to avoid this, it is possible to activate the `wantReply` option for the global request.
+This way, there is bound to be some packet response (even if failure - which will be ignored by the heartbeat code).
+In order to activate this option one needs to set the `HEARTBEAT_REPLY_WAIT` property value to a **positive** value specifying the number of **milliseconds** the client is willing to wait for the server's reply to the global request.

 **Note(s):**

 * Both options are disabled by default - they need to be activated explicitly.